 The Certificate in Health Sciences is a one-year foundation programme that prepares Māori and Pacific students for successful tertiary study in health.
-We focus on academic and science literacy, including Chemistry, Physics, Biology, Mathematics and Population Health, all of which are necessary for success in First Year courses taught in the FMHS.
+We focus on academic and scientific literacy, including Chemistry, Physics, Biology, Mathematics and Population Health, all of which are necessary for success in first-year courses taught at FMHS.